 Petunias thrive when they are watered thoroughly and in full sun, then the soil is left to dry somewhat to the point it should only feel slightly moist before watering the basket again.

 This replicates the typical cycle of watering that they experience in their native South America and maintains the balance of moisture that allows the petunias roots to draw up the moisture they need without being in soil that is too damp and causes root rot.

-If you basket is fairly shallow or crowded with other plants then you should water the petunias more often.
+If your basket is fairly shallow or crowded with other plants then you should water the petunias more often.

 Shallow baskets have less capacity for soil and therefore less moisture which can cause the petunias to wilt quickly in high temperatures.

-If the hanging basket is relatively crowded then the roots of the plants are competing for moisture which increase demand for water.
+If the hanging basket is relatively crowded then the roots of the plants are competing for moisture which increases water demand.